wimble1982/internet2-yaml-example/README.md

 2. Created the Vue app (`npm create vue@latest`) with `Vue Router`
     - Added Carbon Design System (CDS) and CodeMirror 6 as dependencies.
     - Cleaned up the default Vue files into starter files for this project.
+      - I wouldn't normally use global CSS files for such a small app, but I wanted to show a little bit of structure if this were part of something larger.
       - Set up the routes (`/` and `/yaml-editor`)
       - Created an AppHeader.vue component
 3. Implemented AppHeader component using CDS.